paulkarpenko/us-code-ui/uscode/title-01-general-provisions/chapter-001-rules-of-construction.md

 #### Short Title of 1996 Amendment
 Pub.
 L. 104–199, § 1, Sept.
 21, 1996, 110 Stat.
 2419, provided that: “This Act [enacting [section 7 of this title](./chapter-001-rules-of-construction.md#section-7) and [section 1738C of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section1738C&num=0&edition=prelim), Judiciary and Judicial Procedure] may be cited as the ‘Defense of Marriage Act’.”

 #### References in Pub.
+L. 119–60
+Pub.
+L. 119–60, § 3(1), Dec.
+18, 2025, 139 Stat.
+748, provided that: “In this Act [National Defense Authorization Act for Fiscal Year 2026, see Tables for classification]: “(1) In divisions A through D, the term ‘this Act’ refers to divisions A through D.”

+#### References in Pub.
+L. 119–37
+Pub.
+L. 119–37, § 3, Nov.
+12, 2025, 139 Stat.
+496, provided that: “Except as expressly provided otherwise, any reference to ‘this Act’ contained in any division of this Act [Continuing Appropriations, Agriculture, Legislative Branch, Military Construction and Veterans Affairs, and Extensions Act, 2026, see Tables for classification] shall be treated as referring only to the provisions of that division.”

+#### References in Pub.
+L. 119–4
+Pub.
+L. 119–4, § 3, Mar.
+15, 2025, 139 Stat.
+10, provided that: “Except as expressly provided otherwise, any reference to ‘this Act’ contained in any division of this Act [Full-Year Continuing Appropriations and Extensions Act, 2025, see Tables for classification] shall be treated as referring only to the provisions of that division.”

+#### References in Pub.
+L. 118–159
+Pub.
+L. 118–159, § 3(1), Dec.
+23, 2024, 138 Stat.
+1799, provided that: “In this Act [Servicemember Quality of Life Improvement and National Defense Authorization Act for Fiscal Year 2025, see Tables for classification]: “(1) In divisions A through D, the term ‘this Act’ refers to divisions A through D.”

+#### References in Pub.
 L. 118–158
 Pub.
 L. 118–158, § 3, Dec.
 21, 2024, 138 Stat.
-1723, provided that: “Except as expressly provided otherwise, any reference to ‘this Act’ contained in any division of this Act [Futher Continuing Appropriations Act, 2025, see Tables for classification] shall be treated as referring only to the provisions of that division.”
+1723, provided that: “Except as expressly provided otherwise, any reference to ‘this Act’ contained in any division of this Act [Further Continuing Appropriations Act, 2025, see Tables for classification] shall be treated as referring only to the provisions of that division.”

 #### References in Pub.
 L. 118–83
 Pub.
 L. 118–83, § 3, Sept.
 26, 2024, 138 Stat.
 1524, provided that: “Except as expressly provided otherwise, any reference to ‘this Act’ contained in any division of this Act [Continuing Appropriations and Extensions Act, 2025, see Tables for classification] shall be treated as referring only to the provisions of that division.”